 - Right to manufacture and sell devices with Ex components throughout EACU

 - Trust of partners and buyers

 - Opportunity to expand markets

 - Increased profits

-To issue an Explosion proof EAC certificate for an equipment, it is needed to contact the competent EAC certification body with the appropriate accreditation to:
+To issue an Explosion proof EAC Certificate for an equipment, it is needed to contact EAC Certification Body with the appropriate accreditation to: